MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 # [Power BI Embedded](#tab/power-bi-embedded)

+To create a new Power BI Embedded capacity with an A SKU, follow the steps described in the *Fabric Capacity* tab.

-To create a new Power BI Embedded, follow these steps:
+To create a new Power BI Embedded with an EM SKU, follow these steps:

 1. In the **Capacity settings** page, select **Power BI Premium**.